kensiprell/grails-atmosphere-meteor/README.md

 * atmosphere-runtime 2.1.1

-* OSX 10.9.1
+* OSX 10.9.2

 * JDK 1.7.0_51

 * Grails versions 2.1.5, 2.2.4, and 2.3.7

 * Tomcat (version depends on Grails version).
 Does not work with Tomcat 7.0.52 or 8.x.
-See issue https://github.com/kensiprell/grails-atmosphere-meteor/issues/32.
+See [issue #32](https://github.com/kensiprell/grails-atmosphere-meteor/issues/32).

 * Jetty 8.1.13.v20130916